19 events found.

 congress is targeted towards professionals, researchers and students in the fields of medicine and engineering; will host lectures, presentation speeches and biomodel presentations.

-Title: Seminar: Inferring weighted, cell type specific gene coexpression networks from single-cell RNA seq Lingua del seminario: Inglese Speaker: Simone Marini, PhD University of Pennsylvania Li Lab, University of Michigan – USA
+Title: Seminar: Data exploration of single-cell landscapes Lingua del seminario: Inglese Speaker: Simone Marini, PhD Li Lab, University of Michigan – USA

 After the first two editions' success, the third Research and Nanomedicine workshop will also take place in Pavia, on Thursday, 14th june.
 This time, too, this day aims at promoting the sharing of knowledge and experiences among the research groups of the University of Pavia working on nanomedicine and the rest of the athenaeum, hoping to foster new collaborations, synergies and participation to future projects.